-With a push online at the hand of Covid19, Zara announced this year that it will not be re-opening several of its stores.
-Instead, their objective is to become a fully digital platform including cross-synergies between digital and physical shopping preferences, seamless browsing across channels.
-One such USP for Zara’s mobile services is the ability to scan the QR codes on tags in store, which can then be added saved to wishlists or baskets on their app for purchase later.
+With a push online at the hand of Covid19, Spanish fashion retailer Zara decided to focus more on becoming a fully digital platform - including cross-synergies between digital and physical shopping preferences, seamless browsing across channels.
+One such USP for Zara’s mobile services is the ability to scan the QR codes on tags in-store, which can then be added saved to wishlists or baskets on their app for purchase later.
 A reverse take on Click & Collect.

 Some retailers think that having a mobile extension of their brand is enough to “tick the box” – in reality, if your mobile doesn’t communicate your USPs in the way as they would in store you run the risk of frustrating your consumers.
 84% of consumers say they’re more likely to stick with a brand that offers a loyalty program – and on mobile apps in particular this helps companies stay consistently engaged with their customers, which helps boost brand loyalty.

 Loyalty programs are a great means of fighting discount culture as well – exclusive rewards motivate customers to increase their purchase frequency and basket value, and they’ll stay with you even after Black Friday.
 However few retailers are yet to perfect the use of loyalty schemes across mobile.
 Having loyalty programs that can be used across all channels helps customers feel happier that they didn’t lose out by alternatively to in-store.